firebolt-db/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 # Use AWS roles to access Amazon S3
 {: .no_toc}
 Firebolt uses AWS Identity and Access Management (IAM) permissions to load data from an Amazon S3 bucket into Firebolt.
 This requires you to set up permissions using the AWS Management Console.
-You have two options to specify credentials with the appropriate `CREDENTIALS` when you create an external table:
+You have two options to specify credentials when you create an external table:

 * You can provide **Access Keys** associated with an IAM principal that has the required permissions
 * You can specify an **IAM role** that Firebolt assumes for the appropriate permissions.